Asif-ECE/Asif-ECE/README.md

 <h1 align="center">Hi 👋, I'm Asif</h1>
-<h3 align="center">A passionate full-stack developer from Bangladesh</h3>
+<h3 align="center">Passionate Full-Stack Developer from Bangladesh 🚀</h3>

-<p> 👀 I’m persuing my interested in Software Development.
+👀 Exploring the realms of Software Development.

-<br> 💞️ I’m looking to collaborate on a large scale industry grade software with a large user base.
+💞️ Seeking collaboration on large-scale, industry-grade software projects with a substantial user base.

-<br> 🤝 I'm currently working as a Business Analyst Executive at Daraz for over 3 years.
-Working with data is so cool but development is what I believe suits me better.
-Along the way in this journey I build up a pretty good relationship with Python and it's sea of libraries.
+🤝 Currently leveraging 5+ years of experience as a Data Analyst at Daraz.
+While data is cool, my heart lies in development.
+I've cultivated a strong bond with Python and its vast libraries.

-<br> 🌱 I’m currently learning C#, ASP.NET Core and associated libraries to build a complete web application.
+👍 Proficient in both client-side and server-side development.
+Worked with Node and Python for server-side, and React for client-side.
+Comfortable building RESTful web services.

-<br> 👍 I'm comfortable with both client side and server side development.
-I've worked with Node and Python for server side development and React for client side development.
-I'm proficient in building RESTful web services. </p>
+Let's code something amazing together! 🚀

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...
 ```python